-1. Executive summary
+FFI 1.
+Executive summary

 The braking system is an important system in all vehicles and must function satisfactorily in all possible operating conditions.
 Disc brakes are common in these systems and is also currently becoming more common in brake systems for heavy vehicles.
 An important reason for this is that it is less complicated to adapt the automatic brake control for disc brakes compared to the traditional drum brake.
 When a vehicle decelerates a significant amount of power in the form of kinetic energy is transferred into heat via friction losses between the disc and the brake pad.
 This thermal energy leads to a temperature increase in the system, this increase can be several hundred degrees.
-High temperatures or many large temperature cycles may cause the system to lose braking ability or lose braking ability.
-The latter is obviously a process which may not occur in road traffic.
+High temperatures and/or large temperature cycling may cause the system to lose braking ability or lose braking performance.
+Both of these processes are obviously not desired in road traffic.
 The brake system must be sufficiently robust and reliable to rule out such scenarios.
 A well-defined process window for the brake system is necessary, especially in the use of automatic control.
-Today, the creation of such process window brake exclusively of natural experiments that are largely implemented in the brake rigging.
+Today, the creation of such process windows are from a trial and error process and is largely deduced from experiment results in brake test rigs.
 These tests are expensive and take a long time to implement.
 It would be desirable if the experiments could be complemented by computer simulations.
-Unfortunately, the computation time is currently to extensive with the standard methods available in today's commercial software.
-The reason is in the established formulation (Lagrange) used for solid bodies, where the finite element mesh included with the body.
+Unfortunately, the computation time is currently too extensive with the standard methods available in today's commercial software.
+The reason for the long computational duration is due to the complexity of the established formulation (Lagrange) used for solid bodies, where the finite element mesh included with the body.
 In the case of the brake disc, it will be costly to rotate the mesh several turns in combination with solution of the thermo-mechanical friction problem.

 One idea would be to formulate the disc instead with a fixed mesh (Eulerian) typically used in fluid mechanics, and, allowing the disc to rotate through the mesh.
 In this project, this idea has been used to develop a toolbox where heat dissipation in the brake disc and brake pad can be studied virtual, both efficiently and accurately.
 Said toolbox is developed for a three-dimensional geometry and includes contact, friction and wear between the disc and the brake pad.
-The frictional heat is dissipated by classical thermal conduction, and the disc and brake pad expands and deforms according to classical a thermo-elasticity approach.
-The temperature history from physical braking phase is simulated by using the toolbox and very good agreement is obtained.
-An interface to the commercial software ABAQUS is also developed.
-With this interface, the temperature history from the developed toolbox used in Abaqus to study the thermal residual stresses.
+The frictional heat is dissipated by classical thermal conduction, and the disc and brake pad expands and deforms according to the classical thermo-elasticity approach.
+The temperature history from physical braking phase is simulated by using the toolbox and good agreement is obtained.
+An interface to the commercial software ABAQUS has also been developed.
+With this interface, the temperature history from the developed toolbox is used in Abaqus to study the thermal residual stresses.
 For this purpose, a temperature dependent plasticity model has been developed that describes the mechanical properties of the brake disc at different temperatures.
-The simulations show that the positive tensile stresses in circumferentially are develop for repeated brake applications.
+The simulations show that the positive tensile stresses in circumferentially direction are developed for repeated brake applications.
 Such stresses may explain the radial cracks that may develop in attempts at repeated hard braking.